 Siegel's house on Kimberley Avenue is where most of their writing and cartooning work was done.
 They were later paid a small amount of money and Action Comics took their creation.
 Superman became a worldwide hit.

 Though both Siegel and Shuster have died, Siegel's house is still on Kimberley Avenue.
-On the 75th anniversary of his creation, tourists stop by to photograph the house, which is filled with Superman signs and memorabilia.
+In 2013, on the 75th anniversary of his creation, tourists stopped by to photograph the house, which is filled with Superman signs and memorabilia.
 Outside, the big red and yellow "S" points the way.

 On the front porch, there is also a woman wearing a blue T-shirt with a big red and yellow "S" printed on it.
 Hattie Gray is the owner of the home.

 "Yes, I am Superwoman," she said, with a big grin.

 "I AM Superwoman," she reiterated.
 Hattie and her husband, Jefferson, own the home.

 "When we bought this house 30 years ago, we had no idea who had lived in it all those years back," she said.
 It was in the 1980s that a historian told them the co-creator of Superman did his work there.